-Think about the law classes of 2010, 2011 and 2012, many of whom were forced to hang out solo shingles because there are no law jobs.
+Think about the law classes of lawyers who got their J.D. during the Great Recession, many of whom were forced to hang out solo shingles because there are no law jobs.
 How many of them do you think are delaying hustling up work until they've learned all there is to know about marketing and sales?
 The answer is "only those who are OK with going out of business."
 They don't have the luxury of waiting until conditions are perfect for business development.
 They have to do it now, prepared or not.

 If you're a law firm leader, invest your money and influence in whatever will get your lawyers out into the game to gain experience and produce results.
 Don't waste your capital on putative training that's really standalone education, i.e., that has no "doing" component; the doing is the training.